-Virtual Machines List of the VMs established by selecting the VMs obtained by requests to the button (or Re-discover if in edition mode).
+Virtual Machines List of the VMs established by selecting the VMs obtained by requests to the ESX server SNMP agent.
+The request is performed by clicking the Discover button (or Re-discover if in edition mode).
+See the complete description of the procedure below.